Stellarthoughts/Stellarthoughts/README.md

 ### ⚡ Fun fact: I know what code is!
 But i don't know where is it...
-### 📫 How to reach me: Commit something bad into one of my public repos
+### 📫 How to reach me: PR something bad into one of my public repos
 ### 🌱 I’m currently learning: .NET/WPF/ASP, ReactJS, REST.API, both front-end and back-end stuff
 ### 🔭 I’m currently working on: Various group and term projects (Small-Medium size stuff)